What is Hypertension?

 Around 50% of those with hypertension (high blood pressure) do not know they have it.
 But with early intervention, more serious complications can often be avoided, so checking your blood pressure is key.

-MMM will increase awareness of the importance of getting blood pressure checked and in 2018 we plan to screen over a million more people who would not have previously known their blood pressure.
+MMM increases awareness of the importance of getting blood pressure checked and screens many people who would not have previously known their blood pressure.
 Read More

 If you’d like to get your blood pressure measured during May Measurement Month, please follow us on social media to find out more and to see our announcements when our screening sites have been confirmed.